 He spent his childhood and did his primary school in Warsaw.
-However, in April 1940, he emigrated to Brazil with his mother and sister.
-They first arrived in Curitiba, in the State of Paraná, and then when his father Bohdan arrived from London, they moved to Rio de Janeiro, where he finished his secondary school.
+However, in April 1940, he fled the war and emigrated to Brazil with his mother and sister.
+They first arrived in Curitiba, in the State of Paraná, and then when his father Bohdan arrived from London in 1943, they moved to Rio de Janeiro, where he finished his secondary school.
 In 1945, he left Rio de Janeiro and went to live in the US as he had been offered a scholarship at Fordham University in New York City.
 He was awarded his Bachelor of Sciences (B.S.) degree in communication in 1949.

 During his studies (1945-1949), he worked in the newsroom at NBC.
 From 1949 to 1953 he was the producer of Voice of America and from 1953 to 1954 he was commercial coordinator at WPIX.